 RCV: Amodeo – Yes, Donaldson – Yes, Foley – Yes

-REPORTS Reports on file: Fire Department-Midway 15 calls, McDonald not received.
+REPORTS Reports on file: Fire Department-Midway 16 calls, McDonald 22 calls June/July

-Police-on file, 48 calls, read by attending officer.
-Amodeo questioned whether any citations were issued for speeding on Candor Road.
-The officer answered not to her knowledge.
+Police-on file, 57 calls, read by attending officer.

-Zoning-M. Dorsey report on file, activities were described by Mr. Dorsey.
+Zoning-M. Dorsey report on file, a variety of activities were described by Mr. Dorsey.

-Animal Control-not received.
+Animal Control-13 calls

-Supervisors-Amodeo cited safety of motorists and motorcyclists as his reason for supporting the proposed ordinance.
+Supervisors-Donaldson noted that several overfilled dumpsters were called to her attention, but they are in Findlay Township.
+She also acknowledged the partial teleworking status of office staff, which is going well.

-Solicitor-Gretchen Moore provided the following information: a mediation scheduled in the matter of Rita Drive, Validity Challenge is before Judge Lucas, and Drummond case remains before the 3rd Circuit Court.
+Solicitor-Gretchen Moore provided the following information: the Dysert / Rita Drive case is still pending before Judge Emery, the Validity Challenge was dismissed by Judge Lucas, and Drummond case remains before the 3rd Circuit Court.

-Public Works- Donaldson reported on road department activities: mowing roadsides, regular repair.
+Public Works- Donaldson reported on completion of road packages and curb improvement, need for overweight signs on Ridge Road, and cooperative cemetery access road improvement with other municipalities.

-Engineer- K. Straight is conducting inspections of the Ft Cherry Connector, under construction, guiderail replacement project on Old Steubenville Pike, and the ADA restroom project with the Redevelopment Authority which is in progress.
+Engineer- K. Straight is conducting inspections of the Ft Cherry Connector, under construction, guiderail replacement project on Old Steubenville Pike and Geary Farm Way, and the ADA restroom project with the Redevelopment Authority which is in progress.
+Amodeo had some technical questions regarding sewer drainage, which the engineer promised to investigate further.

-Manager –Brown expressed condolences to Dave Foley on his recent bereavement, acknowledged the presence of Montour Trail personnel and described the pending parking lot for the trail and described day to day activities of the office.
+Manager –Brown itemized current projects in progress: completion of an annual Liquid Fuels audit, beginning of general CPA audit of accounts, placement of official Minutes on Township Facebook page at request of Chairperson Donaldson, increased speeding patrol by McDonald Police Department, and finalizing PRINT Map production, a free publication sent to all residents of the Township.
+She notes that budget workshops should be discussed next month.
+Amodeo requested additional information about animal control personnel, and this was discussed.

 Foley made a motion to accept reports.
 Seconded by Amodeo.